top of page

 My mum passed away at Bradford Royal Infirmary on new years Eve 2022 after an 8 week stay in hospital.
 It was truly traumatic seeing my mum deteriorate and witnessing the life fading out of her.
 She passed away with my dad and I holding her hands.
 The last 8 weeks were horrific and she had Covid the last week of her life so didn’t get to see her much at all.

-Prior to my Mum dying I thought I had prepared myself for her passing and I thought I was fairly experienced with loss.
+Prior to my Mum dying I thought I was fairly experienced with loss.

 I lost various family members whilst I was a child.
-In my early 20s I lost 2 close friends (Danny & Phil) who sadly passed away in a car crash.
+I lost 2 close friends (Danny & Phil) who sadly passed away in a car crash.

 More recently (and something which affected me more than I realised) I,(along with my dad) tried to perform CPR on one of my neighbours.
 This lasted for over 10 minutes.
 Sadly he did not make it.